FluxML/Flux.jl/docs/src/training/training.md

 (or sometimes *stochastic gradient descent* when, as here, it is not applied to the entire dataset at once).

 Gradient descent needs a *learning rate* which is a small number describing how fast to walk downhill, usually written as the Greek letter "eta", `η`.
-This is what it does:
+This is often described as a *hyperparameter*, to distinguish it from the parameters which are being updated `θ = θ - η * ∂loss_∂θ`.
+We want to update all the parameters in the model, like this:

 ```julia
 η = 0.01   # learning rate